 In the broadest terms, a stellar atmosphere can be considered as the transition region from the stellar interior to the interstellar medium.
-The behaviour of the atmosphere is controlled by the density of the gases in it and the energy escaping through it.1 These quantities depend proximately on the temperature,2 the pressure, and the atmospheric abundances (and potentially other factors, such as mass loss, or magnetic fields), which in turn are ultimately determined by the mass and age of the star (and potentially other factors, such as chemical composition and rotation rate at birth).
+The behaviour of the atmosphere is controlled by the density of the gases in it and the energy escaping through it.1 These quantities depend proximately on the effective temperature, the surface gravity, and the atmospheric abundances (and potentially other factors, such as mass loss, or magnetic fields), which in turn are ultimately determined by the mass and age of the star (and potentially other factors, such as chemical composition and rotation rate at birth).